 So, as I said, while everyone was preparing boatloads (ha get it) of Cinco de Mayo recipes in time for today, I was dealing with boating things all weekend.

-Luckily that is all past us, so today I finally was able to get creative in the kitchen and came up with a new one to add to my collection of vegan sweet potato recipes – this sweet potato and quinoa black bean salad.
-With fresh cilantro and scallions to balance out the heaviness of the other ingredients this dish comes together perfectly on this warm day.
+Luckily that is all past us, so today I finally was able to get creative in the kitchen and came up with a new one to add to my collection of vegan sweet potato recipes – this sweet potato quinoa salad with black beans.
+With fresh cilantro and scallions to balance out the heaviness of the other ingredients this sweet potato quinoa salad comes together perfectly on this warm day.

 Drizzle with a lime based dressing for an extra pop in flavor.

-Vegan sweet potato recipes like this one is perfect for lunch or dinner any day of the year!
+This vegan sweet potato quinoa salad is perfect for lunch or dinner any day of the year!

 So happy Cinco de Mayo and I hope you have had a great weekend enjoying some nice weather!